mapbox/mapbox-directions-swift/README.md

 1. `swift run mapbox-directions-swift -h`

+For further details, see the [MapboxDirectionsCLI documentation](ADD LINK).

 ## Pricing

 API calls made to the Directions API are individually billed by request.
 Review the [pricing information](https://docs.mapbox.com/api/navigation/directions/#directions-api-pricing) and the [pricing page](https://www.mapbox.com/pricing/#directions) for current rates.